Galleries are open doors to a simple transaction, or an art collecting journey, but sadly, most art is bought from department stores.

 Gallerists are here to help, so use the services they offer.

 We’ll look at Tampa for example.
-Our geographic area has many art galleries, with a lot of inventory.
-Mize Gallery holds shows every single month, and most of these exhibits feature local art.
+Our geographic area has many art galleries with a lot of inventory.
+Mize Gallery, although located in St. Pete, holds shows nearly every single month, and most of these exhibits feature local art.

-Cass Contemporary is a New Contemporary Gallery which specializes in high end collectors and high end collections.
+Cass Contemporary specializes in high end collectors and high end collections.

-Tempus Projects is a not for profit gallery in our area that curates all types exhibits from conceptual to modern abstract, and the place has been around for 10 years, with a board of heavy hitting arts professionals.
+Tempus Projects is a not for profit gallery in our area that curates all types exhibits from conceptual to modern abstract, has been around for 10 years, and is operated by a board of heavy hitting arts professionals.

-Currently, our gallery, Mergeculure has artwork that is available from local, and international artists, starting from $35 dollars to nearly $2000.00.
+Currently, our gallery, Mergeculure has artwork that is available from local, and international artists, starting from $35 dollars to nearly $1300.00.
 This is not an outlandish price range for the amount of established artists we represent.
-We have some very heavy hitting artists in the New Contemporary and Urban Contemporary movements as well.
+We have some very heavy hitting artists in the New Contemporary and Urban Contemporary movements as well, and some very rare items.

 All of the work in our collection is artwork that is a great investment, this means the pieces are either limited, signed and numbered prints, or original pieces by established or up-and-coming artists.
 These are all artists worth investing in right now, and perfect for an art buyer who can start becoming a collector.